mohamedsaad2006/personal-website/README.md

 The website features a burger menu for easy navigation.
 Clicking on the menu icon will reveal links to different sections of the portfolio:

+##Installation
+1. Download or clone this repository: bash git clone https://github.com/mohamedsaad2006/mohamed-saad-portfolio.git 2.
+Open the index.html file in your web browser.
+3. MY site is live at https://mohamedsaad2006.github.io/personal-website/
 - **Bio**
 - **Skills**
 - **Media**